 Yesterday, I led another successful tour of the Brandywine Battlefield.
 There were seven people that came along.
 Despite poor weather conditions, muddy paths, and snow-covered parking areas, we persisted and overcame for a great tour.

-My next battlefield tour will take place on Saturday, November 12th at 9am.
+My next battlefield tour will take place on Saturday, May 20th at 9am.
 This will be a 4 hour carpool driving tour of the 10 square mile Brandywine battlefield led by me.
 The cost will be $35 (which would include a signed copy of my book) or $25 without a book.
 A minimum of four people will need to sign up for the tour to happen.
-Please register by November 5th.
-This is a great time of year to take the tour since the leaves will be down and the views will be better.
+Please register by May 13th.
 Contact me direct to register or if you have any questions. firstname.lastname@example.org

 I have recently come across a letter written by Sgt.
 Charles Talbot of the 6th Virginia Regiment.
 It was written on October 10, 1777 and describes both the battles of Brandywine and Germantown.
 It is not overly detailed and does add materially to our understanding of the battle, but here is what he has to say about Brandywine: